Income tax return

 In principle you are obliged to submit an income tax return whenever you are prompted to do so by the tax office (Section 42 paragraph 1 (1) of the Einkommensteuergesetz - EStG), i.e. when an income tax return is sent to you.

-If you are not prompted, then you need to determine whether or not your income includes income that is subject to salary tax.
+If you are not prompted, then you need to determine whether or not your income includes income that is subject to wage tax.

 In general, these regulations also apply to all traders from EU Member States in Austria.

-- If the income contains no income that is liable to salary tax and exceeds 11,000 Euro
+- If the income contains no income that is liable to wage tax and exceeds 11,000 Euro

-- If the income includes income that is liable to salary tax, but in addition other income totalling more than 730 Euro is received and total income exceeds 12,000 Euro
+- If the income includes income that is liable to wage tax, but in addition other income totalling more than 730 Euro is received and total income exceeds 12,000 Euro

 - If two or more non-self-employed jobs are held simultaneously, or two or more pensions (that have not had tax jointly deducted by a pension provider) are drawn and income amounts to more than 12,000 Euro

-- Generally also where income from capital assets is drawn that exceeds the special 27.5 per cent tax band but is not subject to capital yields tax (KESt) (in particular, income from foreign capital)
+- Generally also where income from capital assets is drawn that is subject to the special 27.5 per cent tax band but is not subject to capital yields tax (KESt) (in particular, income from foreign capital)

 - Where income from private sales of land as defined in Section 30 of the EStG is received, on which no real estate yields tax (→ oesterreich.gv.at)German text has been paid